coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

   Links to standards:

-  - 27002 has no control for this
+  - ISO 27002 has no control for this
   - See [OpenCRE](https://www.opencre.org/cre/630-573)

-- **#MODELACCESSCONTROL** (runtime appsec).
+- **#<a name="MODELACCESSCONTROL">MODELACCESSCONTROL</a>** (runtime appsec).
 Model access control: Securely limit allowing access to use the model to authorized users.

   Purpose: prevent attackers that are not authorized to perform attacks through use.